Open Your Eyes (Snow Patrol song)

-"Open Your Eyes" is a song by the Scottish-Northern Irish alternative rock band Snow Patrol.
-It has been released as the fifth single in total from the 2006 album Eyes Open.
-The song was released on 12 February 2007.
+"Open Your Eyes" is a song by Northern Irish–Scottish alternative rock band Snow Patrol, released on 12 February 2007 as the fifth single of their fourth album, Eyes Open (2006).

 The song experienced particular success in Brazil, where it ended at number 21 on the country year-end airplay chart, published by Crowley Broadcast Analysis.

 Music video

 The song's music video is actual footage from the classic cult film C'était un rendez-vous by director Claude Lelouch.
 It marked the first time Lelouch granted permission to anyone to use footage from the movie.
 Q chose it as their Video of the Week on 6 February 2007.